Work With Me

 • PhD Students (Fall 2026)

-We are recruiting PhD students to join the lab in Fall 2026.
-Please apply through the Boston University CS PhD application portal.
+We are recruiting 2-4 PhD students to join the lab in Fall 2026.
+Please apply through the Boston University CS PhD application portal, and list my name on your application.
+I will carefully review all applications that mention my name.
 The application deadline is December 15, 2025.
-Feel free to email me if you have questions.
+There is no need to email me beforehand unless you have specific questions, but you are welcome to give me a heads-up after you have submitted your application.
+(Note: you may consider apply fee waiver if you meet these conditions.)

-• Undergrad / Graduate RAs, Visiting Researchers (Flexible Starting Date)
+• Undergrad / Graduate Research Interns, Visiting Researchers (Flexible Starting Date)

-• BU Students: If you are currently at BU, please email me with your CV and transcript, and we can schedule a meeting to discuss opportunities.
+• BU Students: If you are currently at BU, I encourage you to enroll in my class, CS 599 X1: AI Agents and Human-AI Interaction, which will cover diverse research topics in HCI/AI and provide a foundational understanding of conducting research.
+You may also email me your CV and transcript, and we can schedule a meeting to discuss opportunities.

-• Non-BU Students: It is occasionally possible to host external RAs or visiting researchers, though opportunities are limited.
-The best way to explore this is by starting a conversation about an idea that aligns with our research vision (e.g., via email or at a conference).
+• Non-BU Students: It is occasionally possible to host external interns or visiting researchers, though opportunities are limited.
+The best way to explore this is by starting a conversation around an idea that aligns with our research vision (e.g., via email or at a conference, or visit my office if you are around Boston area).
 If this evolves into a compelling research question, hosting a collaboration or visit becomes much more feasible.

 • Postdocs (Flexible Starting Date)